pme123/orchescala/06-gateway/README.md

 ## Authentication

-All API endpoints require Bearer token authentication.
+All API endpoints require Bearer token authentication via the `Authorization: Bearer <token>` header.

+### Token Validation

 By default, the server uses a simple token validator that accepts any non-empty token.
 You can provide a custom token validator:

 ```scala
 import orchescala.gateway.http.GatewayRoutes